-If WSDOT or its contractor performs the adjustment or relocation work, reimbursement for the relocation work will not be necessary.
-However, a utility agreement will likely be required to specify certain conditions between WSDOT and the utility as well as reimburse the utility for costs such as design review or inspection.
-If the utility or its contractor performs any portion of the work, a utility agreement will be required.
+If WSDOT or its contractor performs the adjustment or relocation work when the utility has a documented property interest, reimbursement for the relocation work will not be necessary because WSDOT is responsible for the costs.
+In this instance, a utility agreement will be required to specify contract terms covering the engineering design, plans, specifications, construction, and acceptance of the utility work.
+The agreement may include provisions for WSDOT to reimburse utility costs for design review or inspection.
+If the utility or its contractor performs any portion of the work, a utility agreement will be required because WSDOT is responsible for the costs.

-Where utilities are located on their own property by fee title, the property should be identified by its own parcel number on the official Right of Way Plan and a title report obtained for the parcel.
-In this case the cost of adjustment or relocation of the utility will also be at WSDOT's expense.
+Where utilities are located on their own property by fee title, the property should be identified by its own parcel number on the official right of way plan and a title report obtained for the parcel.
+In this case the cost of adjustment or relocation of the utility will also be at WSDOT's expense, including a possible replacement property interest.
 Where utilities are located on another public agency's right of way by permit, franchise, or city ordinance, and adjustment or relocation is required by a WSDOT project, the cost of the work is typically at the expense of the utility.
 However, in order to verify this, a review of the permit, franchise, or city ordinance should be made.
+If there is a question, seek legal advice.